weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setScheduledDelay()

-Set the time, in milliseconds, that a message will wait before being scheduled for delivery.
+Set the amount of time, in milliseconds, to wait for before enqueuing a given message.

 `Delay scheduling`, when set, always takes priority over `CRON scheduling` or `repeat scheduling`.